SOLAR PROJECT TITLE GUIDELINES

 - All rights-of-way, water courses, flood zones, wetlands, drains, sewers, utility easements, driveways, roads and other easements which serve the property.

-- The names and widths of adjacent roadways with right of way clearly marked.
+- The names and widths of adjacent roadways with right of way indicated.

 - If property is comprised of several parcels, the interior lines and facts, or a certificate to insure contiguity.